My Lai massacre: Sơn Mỹ

 The second is the Sơn Mỹ Memorial Museum which is located at the site of the massacre and includes the remains of the village of Sơn Mỹ in Quảng Ngãi Province.
 A large black marble plaque just inside the entrance to the museum lists the names of all 504 civilians killed by the American troops, including "17 pregnant women and 210 children under the age of 13."
 A number of enlarged versions of Haeberle's photos are shown inside the museum.
 The images are dramatically backlit in color and share the central back wall with a life-size recreation of American soldiers "rounding up and shooting cowering villagers."
 The museum also celebrates American heroes, including Ridenhour who first exposed the killings, as well as Thompson and Colburn who intervened to save a number of villagers.

-At the center of the museum grounds, which is at the heart of the destroyed village, is a large stone monument.
+At the center of the museum grounds, which is at the heart of the destroyed village, is a large stone monument in a socialist realist style.
 The two children to the lower right in the sculpture are modeled on the two children in one of Haeberle's photos, often called "Two Children on a Trail".
 The two siblings were shot and wounded, but survived.
+A Buddhist prayer hall stands in the memorial complex, where monks perform rituals for the dead and visitors offering presents to the spirits of the victims.

 Some American veterans choose to go on pilgrimage to the site of the massacre to heal and reconcile.